Case Study:

 image-68

-Feedback from potential users with motor impairments highlights the transformative potential of Stamina.
-As one individual with a progressive condition shared, “I’m beyond happy and satisfied that an app has finally listened to us...
-Now I have a plan according to my needs that hits the nail on the head.
-Thank you so much!”
-This heartfelt response underscores the significant impact of personalized and accessible fitness solutions.
+The response from potential users said more than any metric could.
+One user living with a progressive motor condition shared: "I'm beyond happy and satisfied that an app has finally listened to us… Now I have a plan according to my needs that hits the nail on the head.
+Thank you so much!"

 Next Steps

-Explore the integration of advanced accessibility tools, such as microphone control and sensor integration, to support users with severe motor and speech impairments.
+3) Explore advanced accessibility features: microphone control, motion sensor integration, and eye-tracking support for users with severe motor and speech impairments.

 Selected Work